 Albert Robertson is a middle school social studies teacher at Meadow Glen Middle School in Lexington, SC.
 He has taught world history from ancient times all the way up to the present to 6th and 7th graders for the past nine years.
 This year he was honored as his district’s teacher of the year and as a top five finalist for South Carolina.
 He currently works as the district lead teacher for middle level social studies and also as an adjunct professor of Historical Literacy and Middle Level Social Studies Methods at the College of Charleston and Newberry College, respectively.

-Melissa Strong is an associate professor of English at Community Colleges of Philadelphia in Philadelphia, Pennsylvania, where she teaches American literature, gender studies, and writing in traditional, blended, and online formats.
-She recently published an article on The Long Day, a 1905 best seller exposing the difficult living and working conditions of women in unskilled jobs Nickel and Dimed style, and her essay on teaching with images is forthcoming in MLA Options for Teaching the Literatures of the American Civil War.
+Melissa Strong is an assistant professor of English at Community College of Philadelphia.
+She has taught courses from the freshman to the graduate level in traditional, blended, and online formats.
+Her essay on teaching with images appears in MLA Options for Teaching the Literatures of the American Civil War.
 She is an AP reader for English Literature.

 James Walsh is the social studies department chair at Scott County High School, Kentucky’s largest public High School, near Lexington, Kentucky.
 He has also had the opportunity to work with the C3 teachers project and just started a doctoral program at the University of Kentucky.